-Read a good book lately-with your grandchildren?
+Read a good book lately — with your grandchild?

 The rewards for both of you are immeasurable.
 I can think of five right off the bat.

-- Reading brings you into close proximity to your young child.
+- Reading brings you into close proximity to your young grandchild.
 You can watch TV from opposite sides of the room.
 Not so with reading.
 You share the same book.
 You look at the pictures together.
 I believe that’s why God gave us laps.

 - Reading encourages you to be interesting.
 If you read in a monotone, your child will go to sleep.
 But with something like Dr. Seuss or Berenstain Bears, it’s nearly impossible to read without changing your voice for different characters, acting scared or surprised, and involving yourself in the story line.
 Exploring different emotions with your grandchild helps him to be honest about his feelings with you.